Azure/azure-sdk-tools/tools/mock-service-host/README.md

 validationPathsPattern=specification/*/resource-manager/*/**/*.json
 ```

 Change specRetrievalGitUrl and specRetrievalGitBranch if you are not using the public swagger main branch.
 Change specRetrievalGitCommitID if you are not using the branch head.
-And you can specify a filter rule to enable only your own RP's json files to accelerate the loading speed of mock-service-host.
+And you can specify a filter rule to enable only your own RP's json files to accelerate the loading speed of Mock Service Host.
 For instance:

 ```
 validationPathsPattern=specification/mediaservices/resource-manager/Microsoft.Media/**/*.json